thundernixon/blog2017/src/pages/12-04-17-drawbot-for-beginners/index.md

 # Let’s learn some Python fundamentals

-`print "some string"` will print in the console
+`print("some string")` will print in the console

 - a string must be inside quotes
 - you can print other things, like var
 - you can do math by using numbers and symbols

-### Strings
+### Strings & ASCII art

+You may want to make some [ASCII art](https://en.wikipedia.org/wiki/ASCII_art).
+Beyond ASCII art being generally cool, using it in Python and DrawBot can be helpful for some modular letter building, later on.

 Strings must be on a single line.
-So:
+So this won't quite work:

 ```Python
 print "abc